spanner/radiant-paperclipped_uploader-extension/README.md

 # How

-We use SWFupload to do most of the work.
+We use SWFupload to do most of the work.x`z`

 # Status